snowplow-archive/snowplow.github.com/_posts/2014-07-01-iglu-schema-repository-released.md

 3. Create their own Iglu schema repository and host their JSON Schemas in it
 4. Configure their Snowplow Enrichment process to fetch these JSON Schemas from their private repository

 Separately, we hope that software vendors, analysts and data scientists will contribute their own schemas to Iglu Central; it would be awesome in particular if companies offering streaming APIs or webhooks would publish JSON Schemas for their event streams into Iglu Central.
-Let's schema all the things!
+Let's schema everything!

 We will discuss how to use Iglu with Snowplow in much more detail following the release of Snowplow 0.9.5.